-The central area of this work is human-aware planning (HAP) [5,6].
-A popular approach within HAP is called model reconciliation problem (MRP) [7,21-23,25,26].
-In this approach, the (planning) agent must have knowledge of the human's model in order to contemplate their goals and foresee how its plan will be perceived by them.
+The central area of this work is human-aware planning (HAP) [3,4].
+In HAP, the (planning) agent must have knowledge of the human's model in order to contemplate their goals and foresee how its plan (e.g., a sequence of actions) will be perceived by them.
 When there exist differences between the models of the agent and the human such that the agent's plan diverges from the human's expectations, the agent provides a minimal set of model differences (i.e., an explanation) to the human.
+This is referred to as the model reconciliation problem (MRP) [5, 16-18, 20, 21].